The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 Depending on the model, digital pianos reproduce various nuances of an acoustic piano sound to get even closer to the sound of a real acoustic piano.

-Some digital pianos also allow you to adjust some of these parameters to better suit your preferences (more resonance, less hammer noise, etc.)
+Some digital pianos also allow you to adjust these parameters to better suit your preferences (more resonance, less hammer noise, etc.)

-Other elements of piano sound reproduced in some digital pianos (typically higher-end models):
+Other elements of piano sound reproduced in some digital pianos (typically higher-end models) include: